 - 3 large eggs separated

-- Optional: dark chocolate cups I purchase mine online
+- 24 dark chocolate cordial cups I purchase mine online

 - Optional: raspberries* or other garnish